CushionDB/CushionBackend/README.md

 ## Usage

-Rather than explicitely running the `docker-compose up` command, you should start by running the `cushion-backend-init` script.
-This will prompt you for information that will be used for various configurations for the containers.
+In the Repo run `./bin/cushion-beckend-start`.
+The first time this command it run it will prompt you for some information.
+Make sure that if you update any configuration you will need to update the cushionClient configuration as well.

+If you need to change any configurations later run the `cushion-backend-init` script.

 <p align="center"><img src="https://cushiondb.github.io/img/cushion-backend-init.gif"></p>

-Next, you can run the `cushion-backend-start` script which will make sure proper configurations have been setup, then will run `docker-compose up` for you.
+Feel free to add `./bin/cushion-backend-start` to your PATH so you don't have to retype it every time.

 <p align="center"><img src="https://cushiondb.github.io/img/cushion-backend-start.gif"></p>